pallets/flask/docs/context_locals.rst

 Python has supported via ``threading.local()`` since 2.4.
 However, thread-locals are not viable in web applications for two reasons.
-First, WSGI does not guarantee that every request will get its own thread; web servers may reuse threads for requests, which could pollute the thread local object.
+First, WSGI does not guarantee that every request will get its own thread; web servers may reuse threads for requests, which could pollute the thread local object and leak memory.
 Second, some popular web servers handle concurrency without threads.
 For example, Gunicorn_ uses greenlets.
 Flask solves both of these problems by introducing the *request context* object that manages data specific to the current request in the current thread or greenlet ("context").

 The request context
 --------------------------------------------------------------------------------